Historian

-I am currently a Postdoctoral Research Fellow at the University of Exeter and a Senior Research Fellow for the Centre for Army Leadership, Royal Military Academy Sandhurst.
+I am currently the President for the International Society for First World War Studies.
+I’m also an Associate of the Imperial War Museum Institute and a Senior Research Fellow for the Centre for Army Leadership, Royal Military Academy Sandhurst.

-I am a series editor for the De Gruyter academic book series ‘Video Games and the Humanities‘ and a co-presenter on ‘Oh!
-What a Lovely Podcast‘ which explores the portrayal of the First World War in popular culture and media.
+I am a series editor for the De Gruyter academic book series ‘Video Games and the Humanities‘ and I co-present the ‘Oh!
+What a Lovely Podcast‘ which explores the portrayal of the First World War in popular culture.

 Academic Author